Michaelpalacce/SimpleSecrets/README.md

 4. You want all your data safely stored on your local environment inside the very same cluster that needs the secrets

 ## Roadmap
-- [ ] UI - For now I have provided a postman collection that you can use to access the operator
+- [x] UI - For now I have provided a postman collection that you can use to access the operator -> https://github.com/Michaelpalacce/SimpleSecretsFrontend
 - [ ] Tests
 - [ ] Authentication
 - [ ] Multiple Users